MANISH-BISHTUK/manish-bisht-2K22-SE-112/PRE-READ.md

 1. **Problem Statement**: You'll receive a problem statement at the beginning
 2. **Development Time**: You'll have 90 minutes to design, build, and test your solution
 3. **Live Coding**: You'll be building the application in real-time
-4. **Submission**: Submit your code via GitHub repository as per the instructions
+4. **Submission**: Push your code to your GitHub repository

 ### After the Coding Round:

 Selected candidates will be invited for a 30-minute explanation interview where you'll:
-- Demonstrate your working application
+- Demo your working application
 - Explain your design decisions and approach
 - Discuss your code logic and implementation choices
 - Answer questions about your solution